-Foreign spying is legitimate concern that the Russian government have used to justify tougher regulations on NGOs receiving money from abroad.
-In 2006, a rock has been identified on the pavement of a Moscow street, containing electronic equipment, which has been proven to be used by British diplomats to receive and transmit information.
-Whilst the technology used was modern, the West spying on Russia and vice versa has been taking place for decades.
-What makes this case particularly relevant is that Russian security service, the FSB connected the event to allegations that British security services were making undercover payments to prodemocracy and human rights groups.
-To this, the British ambassador in Moscow responded by stating that all of their activities with the NGOs are on the public website.
-Shortly afterwards, Putin brought in the Foreign Agents Law, and made the following statement:
+Foreign espionage is legitimate concern that the Russian government have used to justify tougher regulations on NGOs receiving money from abroad.
+In 2006, a rock has been identified on the pavement of a Moscow street, containing electronic equipment, which has been proven to be used by British diplomats to receive and transmit information.111 Whilst the technology used was modern, espionage itself between Russia and the West has been taking place for decades.
+What makes this case particularly relevant is that Russian security service, the FSB connected the event to allegations that British security services were making undercover payments to pro-democracy and human rights groups.
+To this, the British ambassador in Moscow responded by stating that all of their activities with the NGOs are on the public website.112 Shortly afterwards, Putin brought in the Foreign Agents Law, and made the following statement: